-You just got a call from your agent or favorite casting director who wants to include you in a casting for a major role on a new pilot or film!
+You just got a call from your agent or favorite casting director who wants to include you in a casting for a major role on a new TV pilot or in a film!
 It’s great news until you realize they requested a self-taped audition, and they want it ASAP.

 Luckily, you’re secure in your talent and ability to ace this but then you get to thinking: What should I wear?
 Do I memorize or hold the script?
 Should I have a reader or another actor perform opposite me?
 Do I use a smartphone, rent a studio, or hire a video service and spend the bucks to get great lighting and a good camera?
 Do I shoot in a long shot, medium, or close-up?
 All three?
 Go all out with a dramatic read or keep it subtle?